 What's Included in the Price

 A structural repair quote covers damage assessment, removal and replacement of deteriorated stumps, bearers, and joists, house re-levelling, and temporary support during the work.
-All structural timber framing must comply with AS 1684 Residential Timber-Framed Construction.
+All structural timber framing must comply with AS 1684 Residential Timber-Framed Construction, which provides span tables graded by timber stress grade and loading conditions.
 Engineering is required for load-bearing modifications and for restumping work where the existing foundation design needs to change.
+A structural inspection runs $490–$1,000, with full engineering designs for house raising or wall removal running $1,500–$3,000+.

-Materials include replacement stumps (concrete, steel screw piles, or galvanised steel posts), new bearers and joists, and hardware.
-Brisbane's high-set homes often mean taller stumps and longer steel posts compared to southern states, which can affect per-stump material costs.
-Labour accounts for the majority of the quote, though the generally better subfloor access in high-set homes can reduce labour hours compared to low-set southern homes.
+Materials include replacement stumps (concrete at $400–$700 installed, steel screw piles at $500–$1,000 installed, or galvanised steel posts), new bearers and joists, and hardware.
+Brisbane's high-set homes often mean taller stumps and longer steel posts than southern states.
+Galvanised steel posts from brands like Harding Steel and LevelMaster are popular for Queenslander restumping because they resist both termites and moisture.
+Hardwood bearers and joists (F17 ironbark or spotted gum) run $20–$50 per lineal metre for materials, while treated pine (H3/H4) costs $8–$20 per lineal metre.
+Labour accounts for the majority of the quote, though the generally better subfloor access in high-set homes keeps labour hours more predictable than low-set southern homes.

 What Affects the Cost

 - Subfloor access.
-High-set Queenslanders often provide generous working height underneath the house, making restumping faster and less physically demanding.
-Low-set homes or enclosed subfloors are harder and slower.
+High-set Queenslanders provide generous working height underneath, making restumping faster and less physically demanding.
+Low-set homes, enclosed subfloors, or homes where previous owners have built in underneath are harder and slower, potentially adding 30–50% to labour costs.

 - Termite damage extent.
-Brisbane's subtropical climate makes termite damage a frequent driver of structural repairs.
-Localised damage to a few bearers is manageable; widespread infestation affecting multiple structural members can require substantial replacement.
+South-east Queensland has some of the highest termite activity in Australia.
+Localised damage to a few bearers is manageable; widespread infestation affecting multiple structural members can require substantial replacement, with hardwood joist materials alone at $20–$50 per lineal metre.

 - Engineering requirements.
-An engineer's assessment adds $500–$1,500+ to the project.
-For raising a Queenslander (increasing stump height to enclose underneath), full engineering design is mandatory and council approval is required.
+An engineer's assessment adds $490–$1,500+ to the project.
+For raising a Queenslander (increasing stump height to enclose underneath), full engineering design ($2,000–$5,000+) is mandatory and council development approval is required.

 - Soil conditions.
-Brisbane's soils range from stable sandy loams in the eastern bayside suburbs to reactive clays in parts of the southern and western suburbs.
-Reactive soils require deeper or wider footings for replacement stumps.
+Brisbane's soils range from stable sandy loams in the eastern bayside suburbs (Cleveland, Wynnum, Manly) to reactive clays in parts of the southern and western suburbs (Logan, Ipswich corridor).
+Under AS 2870, reactive sites may be classified M to H1, requiring deeper footings or screw piles for replacement stumps.

 Replacing 10–15 stumps under a high-set home with easy subfloor access and no additional timber damage sits toward $2,700.
 A full restump with bearer and joist replacement, engineering, termite remediation, and asbestos removal pushes toward $22,500.